 53. INDIVIDUAL GYMNASTICS (CORRECTIVES).
-Either term.
+Either term, indoor seasons only.
 Open only to students recommended by the Medical or Physical Education staff.
 Three periods a week as arranged.

-Eight weeks of indoor work consisting of prescribed exercises adapted to the individual student's needs and seven weeks of an outdoor sport.
+Prescribed exercises adapted to the individual student's needs.

 54. ACTIVITIES.
-Either term.
 Three hours a week as arranged.
-Eight weeks devoted to an indoor activity and seven weeks to an outdoor activity.